KasparEtter/ef1p/pages/email/email.md

 </figure>

-As far as your privacy is concerned, your email service provider has your message anyway if you submit it through the outgoing mail server.
+As far as your privacy is concerned, your mailbox provider has your message anyway if you submit it through the outgoing mail server.
 If your message failed DMARC authentication because you bypassed the outgoing mail server, you shouldn't have an expectation of privacy in the first place.
 DMARC's failure reporting does increase the chance that your message is screened by an IT administrator, though.